Mariukasfak/webmonitor/README.md

 3. If it changed, the workflow:
    - Commits the new value to `state.json`
    - Creates a new GitHub Issue with details (GitHub will notify you if you watch the repo)
-   - Optionally sends a Telegram message if secrets are configured

 ## Setup